buiductrieu/cursus/README.md

     Drop-database(If you already have database)
     Update-Database

+### 3.Import Database InitialDatabase.sql
+    You need to create an Instructor first by using Register Instructor function After that Execute the Trigger Transaction
+    Finally Execute the Rest

 # User Roles and Functionality Table

 | Function                                       | Guest | Student | Instructor | Admin |